 Who knew maintaining a second home would be so complicated.
 While there are many different things that need to be considered before you go back north for the season from Naples, Bonita Springs, and Marco Island Florida, make sure to add the circuit breaker to your list!
 An important part of every snowbirds seasonal departure to-dos.
 Further, your Home Watch Company should provide you with a seasonal departure checklist to help you.

 Remember, do not turn off your Air Handler or AC, the average humidity is well over 70% and mold starts at 55%, your HVAC unit is your biggest dehumidifier.

 Also, add the garbage disposal and refrigerator to that list too.
 If you choose to turn off your fridge check the manufacturer’s manual, empty its contents, leave the door open, and wipe out all moisture.

 Water is one of the biggest issues we deal with in Southwest Florida especially combined with our fearsome humidity.
 Therefore, it is prudent to turn your main water valve off when you leave.
 But, if your water is off this means you must turn off your Hot Water heater otherwise you can risk damaging it, a fire, or worse an explosion!

 Some additional items you can turn off are the washer/dryer, dishwasher, stove/range, and outlets that control expensive electronics.
-Storms in Naples and Marco Island are strong and frequent throughout the summer, so protect your investment!
+Storms in Naples, Bonita Springs, and Marco Island are strong and frequent throughout the summer, so protect your investment!

 Note, each homeowner is different; therefore, it is important to arm yourself with the necessary research and do what you think is best!
 Consult your Home Watch Professional and have a plan in place before you leave, they do this for a living, and should have insight to share with you.